openshift/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

   OpenShift configuration files and specific customizations for platform type `External`.
-- Section 2 - Infrastructure provisioning: the section describes how to consume the configuration files, with an overview of the User-Provided Infrastructure (UPI) installation method used by installations in non-integrated providers.
+- Section 2 - Infrastructure provisioning: the section describes how to consume the configuration files, with an overview of the agnostic installation method used by deployments in non-integrated providers.
 - Section 3 - Setup Cloud Controller Manager (CCM): the section describes how to create the required cloud provider resources when opted into it in the bootstrap stage.